 Here a couple other places you should check out.

 Tower Bridge, Tower of London and The Circle

-Just take the tube and exit “Tower Hill” now everything is in walking distance.
+Just take the tube and exit “Tower Hill” now everything is within walking distance.
 Enjoy the beautiful Tower of London and Tower Bridge.
 Make sure you take a stroll across the bridge.
 You might even wanna check out the Bridge Museum.
 It is located upstairs in one of the Towers.